yoavweber/SE_02---Algorithms-and-Data-Structures/data_structure/graph/graph.md

 steps:
 1. We make the starting vertex our current vertex
 2. We check all the vertices adjacent to the current vertex and calculate the weight from the start to all known location.
-3. To determine the next current vertex, we find the cheapest unvisited known vertex that can be reached from our starting veryex.
+3. To determine the next current vertex, we find the cheapest unvisited known vertex that can be reached from our starting vertex.
-4. we repeat those step until we reached, if we found a cheaper path between two vertecis we update it
+4. we repeat those step until we reached, if we found a cheaper path between two vertices we update it

+time complexity: O(v^2) but could be O(V+ElogV) with priority queue.

+## Real use cases

+In our project(Riot Mesh) We are trying to create an ad-hoc network, using the BATMAN protocol.
+When a node is sending data to another node, it need to calculate the shortest path to reach it the other node.

+Although I am not sure which algorithm batman uses to find the shortest path, Dijkstra’s Shortest Path Algorithm would be a great example of a use case

+## BFS challenge hackerrank

+As part of graph implementation, I solved an hackerrank challenge.
+In the challenge, I was asked to print the number of vertices in the smallest and the largest connected components of the graph.

+In the challenge, I used the the breadth first algorithm and created in python Queue data structure with extra functionality for the task.